graceBaoXP/Residual_CNN/README.md

 Run ResNN_pilot_regression.m to train the residual CNN.

+ResImNet.m is the untrained DAG network.

+%% Test

+Use the file of Demonstration_of_H_regression.m to test.

 %% Channel

-You can see that there is a simple Rayleigh channel and a doppler shift rayleigh channel, so depend on your preference to train the model.
+Simple Rayleigh channel and Doppler shift Rayleigh channel.

 %% Result